Equanox/gotron/README.md

 make sure gotron-builder is in your $PATH.

 #### Using  gotron-builder
+`gotron-builder` expects...
-gotron-builder expects a directory containing a golang main package for the go executable and a directory containing your webui with at least a index.html.
+* a directory with a golang main package
+* and a directory with a webUI containing at least a index.html

-Use
+By default it will implicitly use...
+* golang main package from the current directory
+* webUI from *.gotron/assets*

+To pack the code from **Quick Start** use
 ```
 gotron-builder
 ```
 in the root of your repo.

-By default it will look in .gotron/assets for your web ui, and uses the main package from the current directory.
-You can pass it your go code and webui explicitly.
+Pass your go code and webUI explicitly.
 ```
 gotron-builder --go=your/go/dir --app=your/webapp/dir
 ```

 For cross compilation you can use the same flags as electron-builder would expect them
 ```
-gotron-builder -win
+gotron-builder --win
 ```
 Read about the requirements for cross-compilation in [electron-builders](https://github.com/electron-userland/electron-builder) documentation.